Aldo Kalulu: Basel

 Swansea did not pull the option and so Kalulu returned to Basel for their 2020–21 season under new head coach Ciriaco Sforza.
 However, things did not improve for the striker, he made only 12 appearances and this as substitute.
 At the end of this season his contract expired and he left the club.
 Between the years 2018 and 2021 Kalulu played a total of 51 games for Basel scoring just three goals.
-27 of these games were in the Nationalliga A, five in the Swiss Cup, four in the UEFA competitions (Champios League and Europa League) and 15 were friendly games.
+27 of these games were in the Nationalliga A, five in the Swiss Cup, four in the UEFA competitions (Champions League and Europa League) and 15 were friendly games.
 He scored one goal in the cup and the other two during the test games.

 Sochaux

 On 29 June 2021, he returned to Sochaux and signed a three-year contract.

+Partizan

+On 20 July 2023 it was announced that Kalulu signed a 3-year contract with FK Partizan.
+He made his debut on 29 July in the first round of the 2023–24 Serbian SuperLiga campaign against TSC, entering the game in the 54th minute and receiving a red card in the 95th minute.
+Kalulu scored his debut goal against Napredak which sent the team to the top of the Serbian SuperLiga after 18 months.
+Kalulu scored the opening goal in the match against Radnički Kragujevac with an assist from Matheus Saldanha.
+On 9 March 2024, Kalulu scored the second goal for Partizan in the 172nd Eternal derby, which ended 2–2.

+On 26 October 2024, Kalulu scored his first SuperLiga goal of the 2024–25 season in a 3–1 win against Čukarički.

 International career

-Kalulu was born in France and is of Congolese descent.
-He is a former youth international for France at U18 level.
+Kalulu is a former youth international for France at U18 level.
+He debuted for the DR Congo national team in a 3–1 2023 Africa Cup of Nations qualification win over Mauritania on 24 March 2023.